Important decisions before the printing of the book

 To find the right provider for printing your book, think about which criteria are particularly important.
 Do you also want to be able to print small editions or even single copies?
 Many self-publishing providers, such as tredition, work without a minimum print run.
 Through the Print on demand-The books are only printed when they are ordered.
 Do you have enough options and are the formats or materials available that you want for your book?
 Also, some online printing companies offer the option of designing your book directly online, without having to choose, for example, the Cover design with a graphics program.
 For example, tredition provides you with numerous templates.

 Make sure that the printing company offers you a test print.
-When designing Typesetting and book cover or the preparation of the print data - without professional help - a lot can quickly go wrong.
+When designing book's typesetting and book cover or the preparation of the print data - without professional help - a lot can quickly go wrong.
 This already starts with small things, because the color of your cover image looks different on the screen than in a printed version.
 Avoid such mistakes with a test print.

 Preparation for printing

 After you have decided how your book should look like and you have found a suitable print provider, the preparation for printing follows.
-This means: book typesetting, page layout, Font and size.
+This means: book typesetting, page layout, font and size.
 For this you can Checklists help or templateswhich are already adapted accordingly.
 Many printers require a PDF file that has been created according to certain criteria (print specification).
 However, some providers can also handle a Word, Pages or Open Office file, which is automatically converted to a print-ready PDF before printing.

 Not only does the inside of the book need to be designed, but it also needs a book cover.
 For the cover you can get help from professionals who design the book according to your wishes.
 Alternatively, you can try it out yourself or, depending on the provider, use a cover designer.
 Here there are not only templates, also automatically the ISBN and you can easily create texts and graphics.